Why Mobile Speed Matters

 JavaScript at the bottom and CSS at the top

-These two elements can both spoil your mobile performance.
+These two elements can adversely impact your mobile performance.

-JavaScript brings animation and interactivity to your website.
-There’re no doubts that it enhances user experience but for mobile users, content is the top priority.
-It’s crucial to display JS after HTML elements are loaded.
+JavaScript introduces animation and interactivity to your website.
+While it undoubtedly enhances user experience, for mobile users, content takes precedence.
+It’s crucial to display JS after HTML elements have loaded.

-If you place Cascading Style Sheets (CSS) at the top of your website your customers won’t see any content without any style information.
-It prevents the Flash of Unstyled Content and helps mobile pages to load faster.
+Placing Cascading Style Sheets (CSS) at the top of your website ensures that your customers won’t encounter any content without style information.
+This prevents the Flash of Unstyled Content and contributes to faster loading of mobile pages.

 Gzip Compression